 I don’t know if this is helpful but we have seen some amazing things come from our few times a year we get together to plan out a few months in advance.
 Some of the best ideas came from sitting around lunch, laughing and having fun.
 Our team is closer, our ministry is on top of everything our students need to hear and we have the flexibility to shift in a moment, and I love it.

-Hope this gives you a little insight to the why and what we do to plan for the future of our ministry.
+Hope this gives you a little insight into the why and what we do to plan for the future of our ministry.
 How do you do it in yours?